Lottejohanna/Programmeerproject/PROCESS.md

 Wed Feb 1
 Help, year buttons don't work anymore.
 Fixed!
 I changed all the variable names, but forgot this one.

+Wrote a function for my tooltip, however is you change the category it is still not working.
+Put code through bettercodehub.
+Before my improvement of seperate functions and files, I received a 4.
+After I received a 6.